Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake/getting_started_with_snowflake.md

 Duration: 2

 ### The Lab Story
 You work at a grocery retailer.
 You want to understand the performance of major consumer goods (CPG) companies in the US that supply your store.
-This lab takes a look at daily stock price data and quarterly and annual Securities Exchange Commission (SEC) company files to understand the performance of the CPG landscape.
+This lab takes a look at daily stock price data and quarterly and annual Securities Exchange Commission (SEC) company filings to understand the performance of the CPG landscape.
 Public companies are required to submit a quarterly and annual report to the SEC detailing their financial data.

 We will start by collecting data from three different sources:
 1. Load company metadata `.csv` file.